 2. Kazue-machi Chaya district

-One of the three famed teahouse districts of Kanazawa, Kazue-machi lines Kanazawa’s other major river, the Asano River.
-While teahouses line one side of the street, the other is lined with mature cherry blossom trees overhanging the river.
+One of the three famed teahouse districts of Kanazawa, Kazue-machi runs along Kanazawa’s other major river, the Asano River.
+While teahouses populate one side of the street, the other is lined with mature cherry blossom trees overhanging the river.
 In the evening, the blossoms are illuminated with lanterns.

 3. Kanazawa Castle